dotnet/docs/docs/standard/base-types/best-practices.md

 The last text type is especially problematic for a regular expression that has been written to handle constrained input.
 If that regular expression also relies on extensive [backtracking](backtracking.md), the regular expression engine can spend an inordinate amount of time (in some cases, many hours or days) processing seemingly innocuous text.

 > [!WARNING]
 > The following example uses a regular expression that is prone to excessive backtracking and that is likely to reject valid email addresses.
 You should not use it in an email validation routine.
-If you would like a regular expression that validates email addresses, see [How to: Verify that Strings Are in Valid Email Format](verify-format.md).
+If you would like a regular expression that validates email addresses, see [How to: Verify that strings are in valid email format](verify-format.md).

 For example, consider a very commonly used but extremely problematic regular expression for validating the alias of an email address.
 The regular expression `^[0-9A-Z]([-.\w]*[0-9A-Z])*$` is written to process what is considered to be a valid email address, which consists of an alphanumeric character, followed by zero or more characters that can be alphanumeric, periods, or hyphens.
 The regular expression must end with an alphanumeric character.
 However, as the following example shows, although this regular expression handles valid input easily, its performance is very inefficient when it is processing nearly valid input.